University Professor of Geography

 Keywords: urban water cycle, wastewater, piped water, cost and benefits, urban water supply, water governance, water security

-Description: Michelle Kooy is an Associate Professor of the Politics of Urban Water at IHE-Delft Institute for Water Education.
-Her research is concerned with how inequalities in access to water and exposure to water related risks in and across urban spaces are mediated through water infrastructure.
+Description: Dr. Kooy’s research is concerned with how inequalities in access to water and exposure to water related risks in and across urban spaces are mediated through water infrastructure.
 Theorizing the politics of water infrastructure from the global south she decenters the role of centralized networks in her analysis, focusing instead on the ways in which urban water systems are connected through a range of practices and technologies, and how these simultaneously social, technical, and ecological connections shape the uneven distribution of water and related risks within urban spaces and across rural/urban boundaries.

 Keywords: water policy and governance, infrastructure and cities, science/policy interface, political ecology, Latin American sciences and technology studies

-Description: A human geographer and water policy specialist by training, Dr. Katie Meehan is Senior Lecturer in Human Geography at King’s College London.
-Her expertise includes urban political ecology, infrastructural geography, water and wastewater governance, social justice and inequality, and the politics of environmental knowledge, especially at the science-policy interface.
+Description: A human geographer and water policy specialist by training, Dr. Meehan’s expertise includes urban political ecology, infrastructural geography, water and wastewater governance, social justice and inequality, and the politics of environmental knowledge, especially at the science-policy interface.
 Early research focused on informal water use and state power in Mexican cities; her current project explores the racialized nature of water infrastructure provision in the Americas, including the impacts of household water insecurity on human health and well-being.
 A two-time Fulbright scholar and former Peace Corps Volunteer, Dr. Meehan has worked in water research and development projects in Mexico, Belize, Guatemala, and the U.S. Southwest.

 Department of Geography